outfox/fennecs/www/misc/Glossary.md

 # Glossary of Terms
 These are terms that are often casually used, explaine a little more in depth.

+## Contains
+We contextually sometimes say:

+- "the Query contains" a set of Entities, and the base `Query` class also exposes these "contents" via a `IEnumerable<Entity>` interface.
+This is used rarely, however.
+- "the World contains", which can refer to both Entites and Archetypes.
+- "the Archetype contains", which can refer both to the Entities that share this Archetype, but also the Types that constitute said Archetype.

 ## Structural Changes

 Changes to the layout of Entities - which Components, Links, or Relations it has -  will cause data to be moved around internally, and sometimes internal data structures need to resize.
 This may cause individual Entities or even entire memory regions to be moved within their affected Archetype.